fair-fusion/Monitoring/README.md

 ### Download the Fair-Fusion Repository
 `git clone https://github.com/fair-fusion/Monitoring.git`

-Go to the relevant folder by using cd: `cd Software/monitoring`
+Go to the relevant folder by using cd: `cd Monitoring`

 Install some dependencies by running:
 `pip install -r requirements.txt`